How we rate fish

 The sustainability of farmed fish is based upon the source ; sustainability and amount of feed used; the impact of its production on the environment and how it is managed and regulated.

-Rating 1 (dark green) is associated with the most sustainably produced seafood.
+Rating 1 (dark green) Best Choice - the most sustainably produced seafood.

-Rating 2 (pale green) is still a good choice, although some aspects of its production or management could be improved.
+Rating 2 (pale green) Best Choice - although some aspects of its production or management could be improved.

 Rating 4 (orange) These fisheries are some way from being sustainable at this time.
 The fisheries or farming methods are likely to have a number of significant environmental issues or uncertainties associated with their production.
 We recommend that you eat these fish only very occasionally, and ideally seek alternatives where you can.
 We would like to see improvements made to these fisheries which address the specific issues of concern.